 8. UL and DL traffic routed between UE and V-EAS via UL-CL V-UPF or BP V-UPF.
 The UL-CL V-UPF or V-UPF collects and reports the usage information to V-SMF.

 9. The V-SMF sends usage information received from V-UPF to the H-SMF, and the H-SMF generates charging information.
 Alternatively, the V-SMF may generate the charging information, and sends both usage information and charging information to H-SMF.

+6.5.2.2 EAS Re-discovery

+Figure 6.5.2.2-1 shows the procedure of EAS rediscovery in VPLMN via HR PDU Session.

+Figure 6.5.2.2-1: EAS rediscovery in VPLMN via HR PDU Session

+1a.
+Due to the UE mobility, the V-SMF insertion/change/remove is triggered, the procedure is performed as described in step 1 of clause 6.4.2.2 of solution #4.

+1b.
+If the AF triggers EAS relocation, the H-AF provides the EAS deployment information and IP address of target EAS to network.